What is Sky WiFi Max and is it worth the extra cost?

 Does the WiFi Max guarantee cover garden offices or sheds?

 No. The Enhanced Wall to Wall WiFi Guarantee specifically excludes gardens and any external buildings or structures, such as sheds or detached garden offices.
-It is limited to up to 12 rooms within the main domestic dwelling.
+It's limited to up to 12 rooms within the main domestic dwelling.
+Sky has no contractual obligations beyond that.

 Back to top